 INTERVIEW AND LIVE PHOTOS BY MARKO SYRJALA

 Herman ‘Ze German’ Rarebell is a German drummer, best known for his long and successful career with the band Scorpions.
-Rarebell joined that band in 1977 and played on 8 studio albums including; LOVEDRIVE, BLACKOUT, LOVE AT FIRST STING and CRAZY WORLD.
-Rarebell was an important composer in the history of the group as he wrote many Scorpions songs like “Another Piece of Meat” and “Passion Rules the Game”.
-He also wrote the lyrics for some of the Scorpions biggest hit songs like: “Rock You Like a Hurricane”, “Blackout” and “Bad Boys Running Wild”.
-Rarebell quit the Scorpions in 1995, after 18 years, prior the release of PURE INSTINCT album.
-Later on he released a few solo albums and toured with his band Herman Ze German.
-He also participated on the Drum Legends project with Pete York and Charly Antolini and formed Monaco Records together with Prince Albert of Monaco.
-In 2011 Rarebell released his autobiography AND SPEAKING OF SCORPIONS… and later on the same year he formed a new super group called Strangers in the Night together with Michael Schenker, Michael Voss and Pete Way.
-In late 2011, Schenker released the album TEMPLE OF ROCK which featured Rarebell, Way, Voss, Wayne Findley and several special guests.
-In early 2012 Schenker, Rarebell, Findley, vocalist Doogie White and another former Scorpions band mate, Francis Bucholtz, toured under name Michael Schenker’s Temple of Rock.
-The bands highly successful LOVEDRIVE REUNION tour landed finally in Finland on early May.
-In Helsinki I had a chance to sit down with Mr. Rarebell and here are the results of our interesting discussion.
+Rarebell joined that band in 1977 and played on 8 studio albums, including; LOVEDRIVE, BLACKOUT, LOVE AT FIRST STING, and CRAZY WORLD.
+Rarebell was an important composer in the group’s history as he wrote many Scorpions songs like “Another Piece of Meat” and “Passion Rules the Game.”
+He also wrote the lyrics for some of the Scorpions biggest hit songs like: “Rock You Like a Hurricane,” “Blackout,” and “Bad Boys Running Wild.”
+Rarebell quit the Scorpions in 1995, after 18 years, before releasing the PURE INSTINCT album.
+Later on, he released a few solo albums and toured with his band, Herman Ze German.
+He also participated in the Drum Legends project with Pete York and Charly Antolini and formed Monaco Records together with Prince Albert of Monaco.
+In 2011 Rarebell released his autobiography AND SPEAKING OF SCORPIONS… and later on, in the same year, he formed a new supergroup called Strangers in the Night, together with Michael Schenker, Michael Voss, and Pete Way.
+In late 2011, Schenker released the album TEMPLE OF ROCK, which featured Rarebell, Way, Voss, Wayne Findley, and several special guests.
+In early 2012 Schenker, Rarebell, Findley, vocalist Doogie White, and another former Scorpions bandmate, Francis Bucholtz, toured under the name Michael Schenker’s Temple of Rock.
+The band’s highly successful LOVEDRIVE REUNION tour finally landed in Finland in early May.
+In Helsinki, I had a chance to sit down with Mr. Rarebell, and here are the results of our interesting discussion.
 Read on!

 Metal-Rules.com: I just learned that you’re going to release a new solo album?

 What I did is just in the beginning of this year in March, I made another Herman Rarebell solo album, Herman Ze German solo album, called ACOUSTIC FEVER.
-It’s a solo album of mine but this time I’m going to call it Herman Rarebell and friends.
+It’s a solo album of mine, but I’m going to call it Herman Rarebell and friends this time.

-On this album, I’m playing all my classic songs I wrote for the Scorpions, for example “Passion Rules the Game”, which will be sung by John Parr, you remember John Parr “St. Elmo’s Fire”?
-Then I have Bobby Kimball from Toto singing “Rock You Like a Hurricane”.
-I have Tony Martin from Black Sabbath, singing “Another Piece of Meat”, I got Jack Russell from Great White singing “Don’t Make no Promises (Your body can keep)”.
+On this album, I’m playing all my classic songs I wrote for the Scorpions, for example, “Passion Rules the Game,” which will be sung by John Parr, you remember John Parr “St. Elmo’s Fire”?
+Then I have Bobby Kimball from Toto singing “Rock You Like a Hurricane.”
+I have Tony Martin from Black Sabbath, singing “Another Piece of Meat,” I got Jack Russell from Great White singing “Don’t Make no Promises (Your body can keep).”
 He’s a killer singer.
 And then I have Vossy, Michael Voss, who sings, “Loving You Sunday Morning.”
-I have Don Dokken singing, “You Give Me All I Need”, I have Gary Barden singing, “Falling in Love” and I have Paul Shortino.
-He sings the song, “Love Is Blind” which I wrote many years ago.
-I also got Alex Ligertwood from Santana,he sings “Is There Anybody There” and I also have Johnny Gioeli who sings with Axel Rudi Pell, he is singing “Dynamite”.
-So, I have really some really killer singers on this album and I’m very proud that they all said yes to me.
+I have Don Dokken singing, “You Give Me All I Need,” I have Gary Barden singing, “Falling in Love,” and I have Paul Shortino.
+He sings the song “Love Is Blind,” which I wrote many years ago.
+I also got Alex Ligertwood from Santana, he sings “Is There Anybody There,” and I also have Johnny Gioeli, who sings with Axel Rudi Pell, he is singing “Dynamite.”
+So, I have really some really killer singers on this album, and I’m very proud that they all said yes to me.
 Robby Lochner from Great White played guitar on the album.
 And I must say all those guys and also Dario Seixas, the bass player from Great White, were great.
-They have done a fantastic job all of those boys.
+They have done a fantastic job for all of those boys.

 When is the album officially coming out?

-We are doing the album cover right now, and I’m planning to release in the summer, this summer.
+We are doing the album cover right now, and I’m planning to release it in the summer this summer.

 Do you already know which label is going to release the album?

 I think I’m going to use the same label again.
-I have a promoter in Germany, MFP (Music for the People), Thorsten Sohn is his name and he’s setting up the tour for us in Germany and Europe.
+I have a promoter in Germany, MFP (Music for the People), Thorsten Sohn is his name, and he’s setting up the tour for us in Germany and Europe.
 By the way, we’ll also play in Finland.
-And the tour starts on the 26th of November in Cologne, then there is Paris and there is Scandinavia.
-So, Finland or Sweden, I’ll let you know, when I know more.
-There will be ten shows and the last show will be in Hannover, the capital, at the 8th of December.
+And the tour starts on the 26th of November in Cologne, then there is Paris and there in Scandinavia.
+So, Finland or Sweden, I’ll let you know when I know more.
+There will be ten shows, and the last show will be in Hannover, the capital, on the 8th of December.
 This is what we have so far, but I also have just a good offer from Russia.
 So, probably after that, we go to Russia?
 When the album is called ACOUSTIC FEVER, the concerts will be all acoustic.
-We present all those songs acoustically
+We present all those songs acoustically.

-So, who is you going to be touring in the band with you?
+So, who are you going to be touring in the band with you?

-On tour will be Don Dokken, Bobby Kimball and John Parr, those three.
-And Michael Voss will be also coming, splaying guitar and singing my Scorpions songs which are sung by the others on the album.
+On tour will be Don Dokken, Bobby Kimball, and John Parr, those three.
+And Michael Voss will also be coming, playing guitar and singing my Scorpions songs which are sung by the others on the album.
 But we are only going to go with four singers on tour.
 I’m going to have my band, which you can see on my Internet site.
-My wife Claudia is playing saxophone, Arno Baum is the bass player, Chris Hasler on guitar and so on.
+My wife Claudia is playing saxophone, Arno Baum is the bass player, Chris Hasler on guitar, etc.

-What we do in the show is that we play from each singer biggest hits, for example, with Bobby Kimball we will play “Hold the Line”, “Africa” and “Rosanna.”
-With Don Dokken we’ll play “Into the Fire”, “Alone Again” and “In My Dreams” With John Parr we’ll do “Elmo’s Fire” and “Naughty, Naughty.”
-And then we will play, of course, classic Scorpions songs like “Blackout”, “Is There Anybody There”, “Passion Rules the Game”.
-John Parr, by the way is singing that again.
-And, “You Give Me All I Need.”
+What we do in the show is that we play from each singer’s biggest hits; for example, with Bobby Kimball, we will play “Hold the Line,” “Africa,” and “Rosanna.”
+With Don Dokken, we’ll play “Into the Fire,” “Alone Again,” and “In My Dreams” With John Parr; we’ll do “Elmo’s Fire” and “Naughty, Naughty.”
+And then we will play, of course, classic Scorpions songs like “Blackout,” “Is There Anybody There,” “Passion Rules the Game.”
+John Parr, by the way, is singing that again.
+And “You Give Me All I Need.”
 Don will then come again and sing that song one.
 So, the show will be very interesting with a mixture between their hits and my hits.